iddhi-sulakshana/express-template/wiki/DOCKER_README.md

 # Docker Setup Guide

-This guide explains how to set up and run the Alagist server using Docker.
+This guide explains how to set up and run the server using Docker.

 ## Prerequisites